-At the moment, it seems as if the world has decided to go to ruin.
+At the moment, it seems the world has decided to go to ruin.
 An incredible ability to repair the damage without ever solving the problem, social politics more obsolete than innovative and a technological revolution that we can’t seem to keep up with, all paint the picture of a capricious human race with little understanding of the consequences of their actions, in which the only real trend seems to be the abolition of alternatives – in the widest possible sense.
 For this reason, I wanted to speak to a legendary counter culture figure, loved by young and older audiences for his lack of interest in lecturing people and rather than getting stuck in the past, concentrating on the future.

 GRIOT: You’ve had a really interesting summer with gigs in Italy and abroad.
 What projects are you working on at the moment and what do you have in store for 2017?

 Claudio Coccoluto: At the moment I am working on different projects for my label, The Dub Records, which have been on hold for a few years.
 To my surprise my son started to produce and DJ, which pushed me to start working on these projects again.
 It’s such a paradox; the last thing I would’ve expected was for my son to follow in my footsteps.
-But that’s what happened, and he gave me a new perspective and more energy from so many points of view: I feel like a novice who is trying to realize their passion all over again!
+But that’s what happened, and he gave me a new perspective and more energy from so many points of view: I feel like a novice who is trying to realise their passion all over again!
 For this reason, last year we did a re-styling of the label, we started to produce again and in 2017 The Dub will celebrate its 20th Birthday.
 For the occasion we are launching a series of initiatives through which I’d like to address a series of themes that are important to me from a musical point of view, which have a motive and will capture the audience’s interest irrespective of what is currently trending.

 Taking into account your new approach to making music and the wide knowledge you’ve accrued through your past experiences, how do you think the roles of DJs and producers have changed since you started in the industry?